jnozzi/cocoadev.com/markdown/BindingsModelKeyPathOperators.md

-You can bind a computed value from a General/NSArrayController using a few built in operators in the Model Key Path.
-For instance, if you have an General/NSArrayController of objects, each of which has a "pages" property.
+You can bind a computed value from a NSArrayController using a few built in operators in the Model Key Path.
+For instance, if you have an NSArrayController of objects, each of which has a "pages" property.
 You can display the total number of pages setting:
 Controller Key: arrangedObjects
 Model Key Path: @sum.pages